 “At this moment, it is being announced that Montgomery has stated that the German troops in the Netherlands, northwest Germany and Denmark have surrendered.
 This is London.
 We repeat: Montgomery has just now announced that the German troops in the Netherlands, northwest Germany and Denmark have surrendered.”

-With those words, BBC's Danish presenter Johannes Sørensen cut into regular programming to inform the Danish people that their five years of German occupation were over.
-The message came at 8.35pm on May 4th 1945, 72 years ago.
+With those words, the BBC’s Danish presenter Johannes G. Sørensen cut into regular programming to inform the Danish people that their five years of German occupation were over.
+The message came at 8.35pm on May 4th 1945.

 British Field Marshal Bernard Montgomery had just accepted the surrender of German forces at Lüneburg Heath, east of Hamburg.

-Denmark would have to wait another 12 hours until the liberation officially took effect at 8am on May 5th 1945, but the radio broadcast brought them out into the streets, many of them using the occasion to burn their hated black window shades that had been used during bombing raids.
+Denmark would have to wait another 12 hours until the liberation officially took effect at 8am on May 5th 1945, but the radio broadcast brought happy Danes out into the streets, many of them using the occasion to burn the hated black window shades that had been used during bombing raids.

-Seven decades later, Danes continue that tradition by lighting candles in their window sills every May 4th as a reminder of the five years when Danish cities spent their nights in total darkness.
+Over seven decades later, Danes continue that tradition by lighting candles in their windows every May 4th as a reminder of the five years when Danish cities spent their nights in total darkness.